 Hence it is legitimate to think of $l$ as the averaged edge length of the corresponding geodesic dome.

-If we introduce dihedral angle for the pseudo-regular polyhedron universe by (\ref{eq:31}) as in the regular polyhedron cases and define the scale factor as (\ref{eq:Rc}), then the evolution of the universe can be described by (\ref{eq:33}) with the parameters (\ref{eq:ssprp}).
+If we introduce the dihedral angle for the pseudo-regular polyhedron universe by Eq. (\ref{eq:31}) as in the regular polyhedron cases and define the scale factor as Eq. (\ref{eq:Rc}), then the evolution of the universe can be described by Eq. (\ref{eq:33}) with the parameters (\ref{eq:ssprp}).
 The initial edge length is given by

-In contrast to the cases of regular polyhedrons this can be arbitrarily small as $\nu\rightarrow\infty$, or equivalently $q\rightarrow6$.
-The initial scale factor (\ref{eq:35}), however, approaches to the value of the continuum theory as can be easily seen from
+In contrast to the cases of regular polyhedrons, this can be arbitrarily small as $\nu \to \infty$, or equivalently $q \to 6$.
+The initial scale factor (\ref{eq:35}), however, approaches the value of the continuum theory, as can easily be seen from

-There is no difficulty to numerically integrate (\ref{eq:33}) for fractional $q$.
-We give plots of dihedral angle in Figure \ref{fig:dhagdm} and scale factor in Figure \ref{fig:sfgdm} as functions of time for $\nu\leq5$.
-As we have mentioned before, the dihedral angle is a monotone decreasing function of time.
+There is no difficulty in numerically integrating (\ref{eq:33}) for fractional $q$.
+We give plots of the dihedral angle in Fig. \ref{fig:dhagdm} and the scale factor in Fig. \ref{fig:sfgdm} as functions of time for $\nu\leq5$.
+As mentioned before, the dihedral angle is a monotone decreasing function of time.
 The era of almost constant dihedral angle for small $\sqrt{\Lambda}t$ gets longer with the frequency.
-The time evolution of the dihedral angles become slower as we refine the triangulation of the Cauchy surface.
-The scale factor, however, develops as depicted in Figure \ref{fig:sfgdm} since the ratio of the scale factor to the edge length becomes large with the frequency.
-One easily see that the results for the polyhedral universe given in Sect. \ref{sec:ctl} is more and more improved as $\nu$ increases.
+The time evolution of the dihedral angles becomes slower as we refine the triangulation of the Cauchy surface.
+The scale factor, however, develops as depicted in Fig. \ref{fig:sfgdm} since the ratio of the scale factor to the edge length becomes large with the frequency.
+One easily sees that the results for the polyhedral universe given in Sect. \ref{sec:ctl} are improved more and more as $\nu$ increases.